mui/mui-x/docs/data/data-grid/api-object/api-object.md

 {{"demo": "UseGridApiContext.js", "bg": "inline", "defaultCodeOpen": false}}

-### Outside the Grid
+### Outside the Data Grid

-When using the API object outside the Grid components, you need to initialize it using the `useGridApiRef` hook.
+When using the API object outside the Data Grid components, you need to initialize it using the `useGridApiRef` hook.
-You can then pass it to the Grid's `apiRef` prop:
+You can then pass it to the Data Grid's `apiRef` prop:

 ```tsx
 function CustomDataGrid(props) {